 The Board of Selectmen has six specific areas of authority that are quite important to the town.
 These include:

-The power to employ town counsel.
-No town official can be defended, nor can he or she bring suit through the town counsel without the Board of Selectmen’s approval.
-Town counsel must also approve any agreement that binds the town legally.
-This does not apply to the school committee, which ahs specific authorization to employ and select its own counsel.
+The power to employ Town Counsel.
+No town official can be defended, nor can he or she bring suit through the Town Counsel without the Board of Selectmen’s approval.
+Town Counsel must also approve any agreement that binds the town legally.
+This does not apply to the School Committee, which has specific authorization to employ and select its own counsel.

 The power to employ professional administrative staff.
 The complexity of running even a small town can be overwhelming to a part-time Board of Selectmen.
 Once authorized by town meeting, a professional administrator can assist in this task.

 The power to sign warrants for the payment of all town bills.
 The Town Treasurer cannot issue a check unless the Board of Selectmen signs a warrant of authorization.
 This affects the town’s payroll as well as payments to all other vendors.
 Department heads and other boards and commissions may approve whatever they choose, but without Board of Selectmen approval, the bills cannot be paid.
 This gives the Board of Selectmen an important role in overseeing the operation of the town.

 The authority to grant licenses and permits.
 The Board of Selectmen is the local licensing authority, issuing licenses for things such as sale of alcoholic beverages, entertainment, automobile dealers, pool tables and the like.
 These are subject to an annual renewal process that generally occurs in December.